glorymary96/Portfolio-FAANG/README.md

 ### 1. Portfolio Weight Calculation
 - Computes weights based on **free float shares** (shares available for public trading, excluding insider holdings and restricted shares).
 - Stocks with **higher free floats** have proportionally higher influence in the portfolio.
+- As an alternative, we also consider the **inverse free-float weighting scheme**, where companies with smaller free floats receive larger weights.
+This approach highlights the impact of less liquid stocks on portfolio performance.
 - Results can be benchmarked against an **equal-weighted portfolio** to evaluate differences in performance.

 ### 2. Daily Portfolio Returns